alan-berger/dnstoolbox/README.md

 **VMC (Verified Mark Certificate, `a=`)** — a VMC is issued by a Certificate Authority (currently DigiCert) and cryptographically links your logo to your domain.
 Gmail and Apple Mail require a VMC before they will display the logo.
 Yahoo Mail and Fastmail support self-asserted BIMI without a VMC.
 The absence of a VMC is flagged amber rather than red — the configuration is valid for a subset of providers.

+**Logo URL validation** — before fetching the logo, the `l=` URL is validated: only HTTPS URLs with a public domain hostname are permitted.
+This prevents SSRF if the DNS record is tampered with.

 **Logo reachability** — the SVG file at the `l=` URL is fetched and must return HTTP 200.

 **SVG Tiny P/S validation** — the BIMI specification requires logos to conform to the SVG Tiny Portable/Secure (P/S) profile, a restricted subset of SVG Tiny 1.2 designed to be safe for display in email clients.
 The following are checked: